sktime/mlaut/documentation/index.rst

-.. mleap documentation master file, created by sphinx-quickstart on Mon Mar  5 21:05:13 2018.
+.. mlaut documentation master file, created by sphinx-quickstart on Mon Mar  5 21:05:13 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mleap's documentation!
+Welcome to mlaut's documentation!
 =================================
-Welcome to ``mleap`` (Machine Learning Experiments Automation Package).
+Welcome to ``mlaut`` (Machine Learning Experiments Automation Package).